ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed.md

 And while I realized that this was so far off, I wanted to be ready.

-Being ready meant being able to implement the ads as soon as Jim Coudal knocks on my door.[^8]
+Being ready meant being able to implement the ads as soon as Jim Coudal knocks on my door.[^md]

 Problem was that I couldn't seem to envision a place for the ads on my current site.
 Avenue, just like Native before it, featured centered content.
-Where would The Deck ads go?
+Where would[ The Deck](http://decknetwork.net/) ads go?
 Unlike almost every other terrible banner ad, The Deck ads are confined to a relatively small, square block.
 I couldn't place them at the very top of the site, because they would take a way from the logo.
-I also didn't think it would be fair, traffic-wise, to place them at the bottom of the site, say, above the ©.
+I also didn't think it would be fair, traffic-wise, to place them at the bottom of the site, say, above the `©`.

 Most of the other sites sponsored by The Deck had a sidebar.

-Naturally, I needed a sidebar.
+Naturally, I <s>needed</s> a sidebar.

 I noticed [Above Avalon](http://aboveavalon.com) a few weeks ago, and loved the non-scrolling (`position: absolute`) sidebar.
 I also loved that the site was built on Squarespace. *This meant I could easily implement a sidebar on my own site.*